Snowdrama/SnowdramaUnityCore/README.md

-# Snowdrama Unity Transition Tools
+# Snowdrama Unity Core
-A package of the transitions I use in unity
+The core of some tools I use shared among other packages

 # Requirements & Disclaimer
 In theory it works with earlier versions but I have tested against 2020.3.19f1(current LTS version) but I have it set to work with 2019.1